kubesphere/community/developer-guide/development/how-to-run-kubesphere-core.md

 > We recommend that you use a configuration file for configuration during local development.

 KubeSphere apiserver needs to communicate with many modules.
-When you run Kubesphere, you can choose to configure the seperate modules only you care about.
+When you run KubeSphere, you can choose to configure the seperate modules only you care about.

 During the development of KubeSphere apiserver, you must configure at least the relevant part of Kubernetes to ensure that KubeSphere apiserver can be started.

 Below is a sample configuration of KubeSphere apiserver:

 > Note: In the default configuration, we use Kubernetes service name to access the service.
 > In a remote cluster, you may need to use external network exposure to connect to the cluster's internal services.
 > Or you can refer to the [documentation](How-to-connect-remote-service.md) to use `telepresence` to connect to remote services